Maxillofacial Surgery Miscellaneous Short Essays

 - Clear liquids are intended for short-term use due to inadequacy

-- Vitamin supplements:
+- Vitamin Supplements:

 - Vitamin supplements promote healing Avoid long-term supplements due to the high risk of toxicity